Centralizers in the Group of Interval Exchange Transformations: Centralizers in

-As the preceding example shows, one obstruction to having $C(T)=\langle T \rangle$ is the existence of a $n^{th}$ root for some $n\geq 2$.
-In a previous paper \cite{Bernazzani1}, the author showed that most IETs do not have nontrivial roots.
-In particular, the following result was proven.
-Notice that if $T$ is an $m$-IET defined by an admissible permutation, then $1\leq \text{rank}(T) \leq m$.
+As the preceding example shows, one obstruction to having $C(T)=\langle T \rangle$ is the existence of an $n^{\text{th}}$ root for some $n\geq 2$.
+In a previous paper, the author showed that most IETs do not have nontrivial roots.
+In order to state this result precisely, we recall the following definition.